stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 ## What is Dancebreak?

+Dancebreak is a weekly, free, DJed casual social dancing event for the Stanford community, featuring a variety of dance styles with a focus on waltz and swing!
+Come hang out with our campus's largest social dancing crew, practice styles taught in Richard Powers's Social Dance class series, learn new moves, and have fun with us.
+No dance experience or partner needed.

-Dancebreak is a weekly, free, DJed social dance student club!
-Join us every Monday at ~7pm for social dancing, classes, snacks, and community!
-No partner or experience needed.
+We dance every Monday night, usually in Roble 113 7-9 (but this is **extremely** subject to change---the best way to keep up is through [our mailing list][mail]).
+Join us for social dancing, classes, snacks, and community!

-We do all sorts of social dances, including these (click the links to see videos!):
+We do all sorts of social dances, including these (click the links to see videos):

 | Waltzes/Polkas             | Swing/Club Dances        | Latin Dances         | Line Dances                | Choreographies                  |
 |----------------------------|--------------------------|----------------------|----------------------------|---------------------------------|